PubInv/moonrat/README.md

 ---

 # Status, April 28, 2025
-Created a stand alone schematic for heaterboard PCB.
+Created a standalone schematic for heaterboard PCB.

 # Status, January 2025
 #### Project presentation on YouTube (Click image to watch)